equinor/dm-docs/docs/docs/concepts/recipes.md

 ```

 This StorageRecipes is used for the core `dmss://system/SIMOS/Package`-type.
 Here we can see that any objects that are a
-part of the "content" attribute for a package, are not contained in that package entity, but is only referred to.
+part of the "content" attribute for a package, is not contained in that package entity but is only referred to.
 Which makes sense logically.
+Instead of the actual object, a reference object is added, and it includes the name, type, and _id of the object referenced.

 ## UiRecipe